FAQ Year 3-13

 All applications and documents are examined by Governors and placed accordingly into one of the categories as listed on the published Admissions Policy.
 These details are sent to BCP Council which co-ordinates applications using similar lists provided by all other schools and other local Councils to determine which school place to offer to which child.

 Full details are published on the Council Statistics Sheet sent to you detailing which category (and distance) each school reached in its offers and which category was the first refused.
-[For example in some previous years, St Peter’s offered all applicants down to Category 5 applicants with a sibling on roll].
+[For example in September 2023 St Peter’s offered all applicants down to Category 7 applicants with a sibling on roll].
 You can check with the Council into which Category your child was placed in and what distance they used for your application and which Category and distance the school reached in its offers.

 WHO MADE THE DECISION TO REFUSE MY CHILD?